Tempe, Arizona: Economy

 Tempe is the headquarters and executive office of one Fortune 500 company: DriveTime.
-Carvana, NortonLifeLock, First Solar, the Salt River Project, Circle K, and Fulton Homes are also headquartered in Tempe.
+Benchmark Electronics, Carvana, GoDaddy, NortonLifeLock, First Solar, the Salt River Project, Circle K, and Fulton Homes are also headquartered in Tempe.
 Cold Stone Creamery was originally headquartered in Tempe and location #0001 is still in operation today at 3330 S McClintock Drive in Tempe.
 Tempe prides itself in assisting burgeoning businesses and has a variety of resources and programs available, such as FABRiC (Fashion and Business Resource Innovation Center) and BRiC (Business Resource and Innovation Center).

 Tempe is also home to the first and largest campus of Arizona State University.
-It was the longtime host of the Fiesta Bowl, although the BCS game moved to University of Phoenix Stadium, located in Glendale, in 2007.
-It then began hosting the Insight Bowl which is now known as the Guaranteed Rate Bowl.
-As of 2018, there is no bowl game in Tempe because of renovations to Sun Devil Stadium.
-Edward Jones Investments and State Farm Insurance have regional headquarters in Tempe.
+It was the longtime host of the Fiesta Bowl (1971–2006), where it hosted multiple national championship college football games.
+It then began hosting the Insight Bowl in December 2006, which remained through the January 2015 playing, when it was known as the Cactus Bowl.

 Tempe houses several performance venues including Gammage Auditorium and the Tempe Center for the Arts.

 Tempe Town Lake is home to many national and international events, such as Ironman Arizona and Rock n Roll Marathon.
 Gammage Auditorium was also the site of one of the three Presidential debates in 2004, and Super Bowl XXX was played at Sun Devil Stadium.
 Additionally, Tempe is the spring training host city of the Los Angeles Angels of Anaheim.

 One of Arizona's largest shopping malls, Arizona Mills, sits near the border with the town of Guadalupe.
-The city was the location of the first IKEA branch in Arizona, also near the southern boundary.
+The city is the location of the first IKEA branch in Arizona, also near the southern boundary.
 Tempe Marketplace, a large open air mall featuring live music and water and laser shows, is located just southeast of Tempe Town Lake.
 Tempe can boast an array of wholesalers and manufacturers.
 Mill Avenue, located just west of Hayden Butte, is a shopping and entertainment area in the city popular with pedestrians and students.
 With the completion of Tempe Town Lake, commercial and high-rise development along the reservoir quickly transformed the cityscape of Mill Avenue and the skyline of downtown Tempe.